jevgenik/manuals/source/files/electronics/embedded_systems/nvidia_jetson.rst

 Nvidia Jetson Xavier NX Setup
 =============================

-1. Install Nvidia SKD Manager on your host machine
+1. Install Nvidia SDK Manager on your host machine.
+NB!
+Xavier NX requires a host machine with Ubuntu 18.04 LTS or Ubuntu 20.04 LTS (not newer)
+   Latest supported JetPack version is 5.1.4
+   Easiest way to use SDK Manager in a Docker container.
+It can be downloaded `here <https://developer.nvidia.com/sdk-manager>`_ NB!
+Use image Ubuntu 18.04 or 20.04